 Final Thoughts

-But he points out that the production issues that have vexed the car market for more than two years will continue to ease.
-And, thankfully, this should translate into stabilization in the car market and cheaper vehicle prices for you.
+Clark points out that the production issues that have vexed the car market are starting to ease.
+Thankfully, this is beginning to translate into stabilization in the car market and cheaper vehicle prices for you.

 Want more insight on vehicles?
-Read up on when Clark says car prices will drop.
+Read up on Clark’s new advice for used car shoppers.